ibako/simple_property_observer/simple_property_observer_builder/README.md

-# simple_property_observer
+# simple_property_observer_builder
-A simple Dart package for observing property changes.
-Also known as property changed notifier.
+Dart package for auto generating a property observable class.
+This package is only for dev_environment.
+See also simple_property_observer package.